Blog-Reference

 The complete structural Phillips Curve is a bit longer and contains, in addition, public deficit spending and import/export.

-Item (i) and (ii) cover the familiar arguments about how effective demand affects employment.
+Items (i) and (ii) cover the familiar arguments about how effective demand affects employment.
 Item (iii) embodies the price mechanism.
-It works such that overall employment L INCREASES if the average wage rate W INCREASES relative to average price P and productivity R and vice versa.
+It works such that overall employment L INCREASES if the average wage rate W INCREASES relative to the average price P and productivity R, and vice versa.
 The structural Phillips Curve translates consistently into the Atlanta Fed’s chart titled ‘Unemployment and Wage Growth’.

-From the theoretically well-founded structural Phillips Curve follows the policy recommendation that the Fed should actively encourage an increase of the (average) wage rate W and discourage an increase of the (average) price P. This increases overall employment without a negative effect on profit for the economy as a whole under the status quo condition for the rest of the variables.
+From the theoretically well-founded structural Phillips Curve follows the policy recommendation that the Fed should actively encourage an increase in the (average) wage rate W and discourage an increase in the (average) price P. This increases overall employment without a negative effect on profit for the economy as a whole under the status quo condition for the rest of the variables.

 Egmont Kakarot-Handtke